 In 2008, the Jubilee partnered with FilmFest KC — another Kansas City-based film festival, to become Kansas City FilmFest.
 Some members of the former FilmFest KC Board joined the Kansas City Filmmakers Jubilee governing board, while others joined the Heartland Advisory Board.
 This partnership changed the game for the festival.
 While the Jubilee mostly focused on short films, the partnership with FilmFest Kansas City brought with it Reel Spirit, a children’s film competition showcase and screenings of feature-length films and documentaries from across the globe.

 To reflect and inform audiences and filmmakers, Kansas City FilmFest added International to their name in 2018.
-Kansas City FilmFest has screened films and hosted filmmakers from KC, from around the country and around the world for over a decade.
+KC FilmFest International continued to screen at Cinemark on the Plaza for six years through 2019 until the theater closed.
+The plan was to move to AMC Ward Parkway 14 for April 2020, but as the whole world experienced, plans were changed.
+Due to the pandemic, KC FilmFest International was one of the first film festivals in the country to successfully launch its first every online film festival in a little over a month’s time.
+The outpouring of support from filmmakers and attendees brought our filmmaking community together online.
+After one more year online, the festival, filmmakers, and attendees joyfully returned in person to the new location of AMC Ward Parkway 14.
+Kansas City FilmFest has screened films and hosted filmmakers from KC, from around the country and around the world for over two decades.
 Now known as Kansas City FilmFest International, the event has grown steadily.
 Since its humble beginnings in 1997, the FilmFest has received thousands of entries from all over the world.
-More than $250,000 in cash and prizes have been awarded in the juried competition.
+More than $260,000 in cash and prizes have been awarded in the juried competition.